stellazhong929/Student-Performance-Analysis/README.md

 # Student-Performance-Analysis

 ## Abstract
+Statistical learning methods were applied to student performance data in order to test attributions of student’s achievement.
+A variety of learning techniques were explored and validated.

+## General-info
-This is one of the ML project I did in undergraduate school, the full detail of the project an its output can be find [here](https://rpubs.com/stellazhong929/860612)
+This is one of the ML project I did in undergraduate school.
+The codes are uploaded in this respository and the full detail of the project and its output can be find [here](https://rpubs.com/stellazhong929/860612)

+## Key-words
+- KNN Model
+- Random Forest
+- XG Booste Model
+- Logistic Regression with Ridge constrain
+- Logistic Regression with LASSO constrain

-##
+## Technologies
+Project is created with:
+ - R Studio version:4.1.2